artfulrobot/mailchimpsync/docs/tutorial.md

 Now go back to the status page in CiviCRM.
 And click **Refresh**.
 With a bit of luck you'll see the numbers have changed:

-- 2 at Mailchimp: this is because you added one!
+- *2 at Mailchimp*: this is because you added one!
-- -1 to remove from Mailchimp: this still hasn't happened yet,
+- *-1 to remove from Mailchimp*: this still hasn't happened yet,
-- =1 at the bottom shows we're expecting one subscriber once we're all done.
+- *=1* at the bottom shows we're expecting one subscriber once we're all done.

 And on the right side:

-- 1 at CiviCRM: the new subscriber you added has been added to the group (and added as a contact if they weren't already a contact).
+- *1 at CiviCRM*: the new subscriber you added has been added to the group (and added as a contact if they weren't already a contact).

 !!! question
     You're probably wondering why it's super fast from Mailchimp to CiviCRM while the other direction has to wait for syncs to run.
 This tutorial isn't the place to explain in detail, but basically the changes are usually smaller coming from Mailchimp to CiviCRM so it's feasible to handle them in this way.

+!!! success "Congratulations!"
+    You've completed this tutorial.
+If all has gone well, you've now got a fully functional two-way sync set up between your group and your audience.
+You may now want to look at the How To pages to plan implementing this on existing audiences/groups, learn how to use Interest Groups, or (if you're a developer) how to pump more data up to Mailchimp, like the person's current membership details.